 Even with a perfect performance review process, supported by the best technology in the world, things can still go off track.
 Without the following foundations, your initiative has a good chance of failing:

 The process needs to be initiated by the CEO.
 Top CEO’s know their behaviours and attitudes set the tone across the entire business - they don’t just talk about what they want to see, they live it.

 Employees need to be equipped with the right skills.
 This includes effective goal setting (it’s harder than it sounds!), how to give (and receive) meaningful feedback, how to have forward-looking coaching conversations.

 Manager accountability.
 Managers often feel ‘too busy’ or ‘uncomfortable’ with the people part of their job (especially if they were promoted for being a high performing individual contributor) so managers may naturally push back which is usually in the form of silently not doing the new process.
-Managers must be advised that a big part of their role is developing their people and they will be held accountable and measured on key indicators around this process.
+Managers must be advised that a big part of their role is developing their people and this will form a component of their performance review.

 Ask us about our Continuous Performance Transformation Program - we developed it after learning most businesses REALLY, REALLY struggle with a simple, effective and fair performance review process .

 Keep it Agile